Hi,

 And just start unwinding from this,

-Just bringing the face into the bolster,
+Just bringing the face into the bolster.

-Let's give our knees a next shape.
+Let's give our knees a little bit of.

 That feels better.